ConorReynolds/ConorReynolds.github.io/botc-script-tool/README.md

 using the buttons on the bottom right or via the keyboard shortcuts Ctrl+Z / Ctrl+Shift+Z on Windows/Linux, or Cmd+Z / Cmd+Shift+Z on Mac.

+You can lock or unlock editing and hide certain UI elements by using the lock/unlock button on the bottom right, next to the undo/redo buttons.

-Ctrl/Cmd clicking on the export JSON button creates a script link that you can then copy and share.
+Holding Ctrl/Cmd and clicking on the export JSON button creates a script link in the browser’s address bar that you can then copy and share.

 Importing directly from [bloodstar.xyz](https://www.bloodstar.xyz/) is supported.
 Characters are added in the order they appear on the script and are